 - Reset account lockout counter after — 10 minutes.

-In our case, after 10 attempts to input the wrong password, the user account is locked for 30 minutes.
+In our case, after 10 attempts to enter the wrong password, the user account is locked for 30 minutes.
 At this time, the user cannot log in to the domain under an account with the error “1909: The referenced account is currently locked out and may not be logged on to”.

-You can find out user account lockout events in the Security log on a domain controller with FSMO PDC Emulator role.
+You can find out user account lockout events in the Security log on a domain controller with the FSMO PDC Emulator role.
 To do this, you need to enable auditing of account lockout events in the GPO Default Domain Controller Policy.

 Open the Group Policy Management Console (gpmc.msc), select the Default Domain Controller Policy, and enable the Audit Account Lockout policy (Success and Failure) under the GPO section Computer Configuration > Policies > Windows Settings > Security Settings > Advanced Audit Policy > Logon/Logoff.